Exactly solvable conformal field theories: Sketching exactly solvable CFTs

-The diagonal sector only differs from the spectrum $\mathcal{S}^{\text{AMM}_{p,q}}$ \eqref{samm} by the restriction $r\in 2\mathbb{N}+1$.
+The diagonal sector of $\text{DMM}_{p,q}$ only differs from the spectrum $\mathcal{S}^{\text{AMM}_{p,q}}$ \eqref{samm} by the restriction $r\in 2\mathbb{N}+1$.
 As we saw in Section \ref{sec:rwt}, there are several possible limits of A-series minimal models, including Liouville theory and generalized minimal models, and this also applies to our diagonal sector $\left. \mathcal{S}^{\text{DMM}_{p,q}} \right|_{\text{diagonal}} $.
 However, we will now lift this ambiguity by deriving the diagonal sector from the non-diagonal sector, using the fusion rule \eqref{vnvn}.
 At first sight, this fusion rule has the limit

-This is a sum over infinitely many degenerate fields, whose momentums $P_{(r,s)}$ are dense in the real line if $\beta^2\notin \mathbb{Q}$.
+This is a sum over infinitely many degenerate fields, whose momenta $P_{(r,s)}$ are dense in the real line if $\beta^2\notin \mathbb{Q}$.
 The sum is therefore divergent.
 To obtain a finite limit, we need to compute

 This shows that in the limit CFT, the OPE of 2 non-diagonal fields is actually

 where the imaginary shift $i\epsilon$ is here for avoiding poles of OPE coefficients, just like in $c\leq 1$ Liouville theory \eqref{ireg}.
 This leads to the spectrum